litucks/onion.torzu_emu.torzu/README.md

-# Flatpak for TOrzu fork of the Yuzu Emulator
+# Flatpak for Torzu fork of the Yuzu Emulator

 Torzu is an experimental Nintendo Switch emulator forked from Yuzu.
 For more information, please [visit our Git repository](y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu).